Board of Directors

 CEO, edX and Professor, Massachusetts Institute of Technology

-General Partner, Flybridge Capital Partners
+General Partner and Co-Founder, Flybridge Capital Partners

 Jeff is a general partner at Flybridge, a venture capital firm in Boston and NYC, and leads the firm's edtech practice, including investments in codecademy, Next University, Open English and Valore.
 He also serves as a Senior Lecturer at Harvard Business School (HBS) and teaches a class on entrepreneurship.
 In this capacity, he has co-authored twelve HBS cases and notes as well as a book, Mastering the VC Game, an insider’s guide to financing and company-building.
 Prior to Flybridge, Jeff was an entrepreneur, co-founding Upromise (a college savings loyalty program) and serving as an executive at Open Market.
 Prior to Open Market, Jeff was with the strategy consulting firm, BCG.

 Jeff also serves as co-chairman of the board of educational non-profit, Facing History and Ourselves, and co-founder and chair of the progressive policy organization, The Alliance for Business Leadership.
 He holds a BA in Computer Science from Harvard University and an MBA from HBS.

 Executive Vice President, Harvard University